SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 - Do I have anything interesting to say about this?
 - Do I have anything new or original to add?
-- Do I even identify as a Secular Buddhist, and therefore it's appropriate for me to contribute?
+- Do I even identify as a Secular Buddhist, and therefore is it appropriate for me to contribute to the series?
 - Am I too practical and not academic enough?

 ### TODO